Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 `MEERKAT_SIGNING_ACCEPTABLE_CERT_POLICIES`
 for the bind operation for all application contexts / protocols.

+In the case of DAP, DSP, DOP, and DISP, this governs the validation of the bind token used in strong authentication.

 ## MEERKAT_SIGNING_BIND_CRL_DP_ATTEMPTS_PER_CERT

 This environment variable overrides the value of `MEERKAT_SIGNING_CRL_DP_ATTEMPTS_PER_CERT` for the bind operation for all application contexts / protocols.

+In the case of DAP, DSP, DOP, and DISP, this governs the validation of the bind token used in strong authentication.

 ## MEERKAT_SIGNING_BIND_MAX_ENDPOINTS_PER_CRL_DP